Matching rising star innovators to pharma areas of interest

 Conclusion

-The value of a tool like Stargaze is, of course, not in comparing a single pharma area of interest against a single university.
+The value of an approach like this is, of course, not in comparing a single pharma area of interest against a single university.
 It is in doing this at scale.
-With Stargaze, we can compare all of Takeda’s areas of interest against a much broader panel of universities.
+Ultimately, we can compare all of Takeda’s areas of interest against a much broader panel of universities.
 Or, conversely, we can map all of Baylor’s science across all pharma areas of interest.
-The Stargaze approach is massively scalable, and that’s the point.
+This approach is massively scalable, and that’s the point.

-To use one more analogy from drug discovery: you can think of Stargaze as a high throughput screen for innovation.
-In the same way that drug designers use high throughput screens to search chemical libraries for compounds that could hit therapeutic targets of interest, Stargaze searches universities for RisingStar innovators that could match pharma areas of interest.
+To use one more analogy from drug discovery: you can imagine this approach as a high throughput screen for innovation.
+In the same way that drug designers use high throughput screens to search chemical libraries for compounds that could hit therapeutic targets of interest, it searches universities for innovators that could match pharma areas of interest.